 On my hardest days of being a mom I have that support to lean on.
 I have that love that walks through the door and instantly I feel relieved that someone is here to help.
 My mom lost that, yet I never remember her being weak or looking lost.
 I remember love, smiles, laughs and the most amazing mom I could have been blessed with.
 So for that I am thankful.

 I remember praying for my mom as a little girl and wanting her to find someone special & get remarried.
 I remember asking people if they had anyone they could set my mom up with and it would embarrass her to no end! (poor thing) I always wondered why she never got remarried and now I understand it.
 In those early years of having two small children her only focus was just that, us.
 She didn’t let anything in the way of her number one priority which was me and my sister.
-We came first and I honestly am so in awe of how strong she was during those years.
+Even while coping with loss, we came first and I honestly am so in awe of how strong she was during those years.
 She was never looking for someone to come in and take some of the work load, she knew God was by her side and would get her through anything.
 I truly think it has shown me how important life is and how important it is to stay faithful to God even in the hard times.
 In a time where my mom could have been so weak, she was strong, faithful and full of love!

 So To My Mom,